 Grand Canyon Railroad

 For those who want to make a grand entrance to the Grand Canyon, take the scenic train.
-Departing from Williams, Arizona, west of Flagstaff, guests can board the train for a a day trip or an extended trip at the South Rim.
+Departing from Williams, Arizona, west of Flagstaff, guests can board the train for a day trip or an extended trip at the South Rim.

 Lowell Observatory